MochiMessenger/libmochi/README.md

 ### Maven Central

-Signal publishes Java packages on [Maven Central](https://central.sonatype.org) for its own use, under the names org.signal:libsignal-server, org.signal:libsignal-client, and org.signal:libsignal-android. libsignal-client and libsignal-server contain native libraries for Debian-flavored x86_64 Linux as well as Windows (x86_64) and macOS (x86_64 and arm64). libsignal-android contains native libraries for armeabi-v7a, arm64-v8a, x86, and x86_64 Android.
+Mochi publishes Java packages on [Maven Central](https://central.sonatype.org) for its own use, under the names org.mochi:libmochi-server, org.mochi:libmochi-client, and org.mochi:libmochi-android. libmochi-client and libmochi-server contain native libraries for Debian-flavored x86_64 Linux as well as Windows (x86_64) and macOS (x86_64 and arm64). libmochi-android contains native libraries for armeabi-v7a, arm64-v8a, x86, and x86_64 Android.

-When building for Android you need *both* libsignal-android and libsignal-client, but the Windows and macOS libraries in libsignal-client won't automatically be excluded from your final app.
+When building for Android you need *both* libmochi-android and libmochi-client, but the Windows and macOS libraries in libmochi-client won't automatically be excluded from your final app.
 You can explicitly exclude them using `packagingOptions`:

 ```